sylvana-ndemanou/Sylvana-Ndemanou/README.md

 exploring how LLMs can make BI tools more useful for non-technical users.
-While privacy remains the principal concern in the data universe, I'm exploring on how to use all the potential of LLMs applying to to business without giving up on data security.
+While privacy remains the principal concern in the data universe, I'm exploring on how to use all the potential of LLMs applying to business without giving up on data security.

 ## What I'm building